 - Race/ethnicity (NTDs are more common among white women than black women and more common among Hispanic women than non-Hispanic women)

 There is no single cause of spina bifida, nor any known way to prevent it entirely.
 Dietary supplementation with folic acid has been shown to be helpful in preventing spina bifida.
 Sources of folic acid include, whole grains, fortified breakfast cereals, dried beans, leaf vegetables and fruits.

 Testing for Spina Bifida when Pregnant

 The maternal serum alpha-fetoprotein (AFP) test, performed between the 16th and 18th weeks of pregnancy, measures the amount of alpha-fetoprotein that the fetus produces.
-If the amount is high, the test is repeated because in many cases, high AFP readings are false.
-If the amount is high once more, another test or tests will be done to double-check and confirm the diagnosis.
+If the amount is high, the test is repeated because in numerous instances, high AFP readings are false.
+If the amount is high once more, another test, or tests, will be done to double-check and confirm the diagnosis.

 Amniocentesis can also help determine whether a baby has spina bifida.
 A needle is inserted through the mother's tummy and into the uterus to collect fluid that is tested for AFP.
 Doctors may also use ultrasound to see if a baby has spina bifida; in some cases, the spinal defect can be seen on the ultrasound study.

 The average cost of caring for a child born with spina bifida for life is said to be around $636,000.00.
 This is only an average cost, for many families the total cost may be over $1,000,000.
 The physical and emotional tolls upon the families affected are high as well.